Last updated on August 30th, 2021 at 08:36 am

-You may find it difficult to stay signed in to your ancestry account.
+You may find it difficult to stay signed in to your Ancestry account.
 In this case, you may have to tell your computer to allow cookies.
 You may use the most common browser to visit ancestry.com.
 The browser might be either Google Chrome, Mozilla Firefox, or Safari.

 The browser you use has the choice to allow/not allow cookies on it.
 Here is the instruction to allow cookies for the browser you use.
-First, you should know if what the cookies are.
+First, you should know what the cookies are.

 With the help of cookies, the website you visit may keep you signed in, remember your site preferences, and give you locally relevant content.